insolar/docs/docs/source/test-swap.rst

    This opens a **Wallet creation tutorial**.
 Read through it attentively.

-   Upon creation, the Wallet takes care of security for you:
+   Upon creation, your wallet takes care of security for you:

    #.
-Generates a backup phrase and private key using randomization.
+Generates a secret backup phrase and private key using randomization.
 They are synonymous in function.
    #.
 Encrypts the key with your password and puts it in a keystore file.
 You can use this file to access your wallet and authorize operations.
    #.
-Ensures that you make a record of the backup phrase.
-Using this phrase, you can restore the Wallet in case you lose the private key or the keystore file and your password.
+Ensures that you make a record of the secret backup phrase.
+Using this phrase, you can restore access to your wallet in case you lose the private key or the keystore file and your password.

-   .. caution:: You are solely responsible for keeping your funds as no one else can recover your Wallet.
+   .. caution:: You are solely responsible for keeping your funds as no one else can restore access to your wallet.
 Insolar does not store your credentials, encrypted or otherwise.

 #.
-On the **Create a new Wallet** page:
+On the **Create a new wallet** page:

    .. image:: imgs/mig-test/ins-wallet-password.png
       :width: 370px